-LVMH is a stimulating organization and offers career perspectives within an ecosystem of over 70 exceptional Houses in Europe, the United States and Asia.
+LVMH is a stimulating organization and offers career perspectives within an ecosystem of 75 exceptional Houses in Europe, the United States and Asia.

 Internships, apprenticeships and VIE (international business volunteering) are part of its pre-hire approach.
 These are opportunities for students to acquire significant professional experience in the high-quality goods sector, while putting their theoretical knowledge into practice.

 Interns, apprentices and young graduates are quickly given responsibilities and benefit from hands-on managers with high standards.
 These high standards measure up to the exceptional character of the Group and its Houses, for which we are looking for pragmatic, rigorous, creative and passionate profiles.

 When the mission has been completed, an internship review is carried out.
 This is an opportunity to take stock of the intern’s professional plans and to prepare the ground for possible future employment.

 The LVMH group attends company forums at the many higher education institutes to promote its internship, apprenticeship and VIE offers or its new graduate openings.
 It fosters special relationships with universities, schools and prestigious MBA programs, in France and overseas: